-Lab Exercise 7-2: Implementing BGP Peer Groups
+Lab 7-2: Implementing BGP Peer Groups

-Complete this lab exercise to practice what you learned in the related lesson.
+Complete this lab activity to practice what you learned in the related module.

-In this exercise, you will use BGP peer groups to share common configuration parameters between multiple BGP peers.
-After completing this exercise, you will be able to meet these objectives:
+In this activity, you will use BGP peer groups to share common configuration parameters between multiple BGP peers.
+After completing this activity, you will be able to meet these objectives: